JosephBadua/Liri-Bot/README.md

      * A preview link of the song from Spotify

-     * The album that the song is from
+     * The album containing the song

    * If no song is provided then your program will default to "The Sign" by Ace of Base.